eye-division/kindle-co-ed/_casestudies/children--social-work-act-the-direction-of-change.md

 > Collective responsibility is not entirely the same as Collaboration.
 The challenges to systems thinking, strategic planning and culture, to effect meaningful implementation, will be many.
 > {: .callout}

-**So where does all this leave us at the present time with respect to delivery on the Act?&nbsp;**
+**So where does all this leave us at the present time with respect to delivery on the Act?**&nbsp;

 **I have re-produced here, an analysis I first published on my (old) website, back in December 2016** after "Putting Children First" rolled off the press.
 This draws a picture of the '**sector shifts**' that we are all in the midst of, consciously, or otherwise.